 What are special instructions regarding incisional care?

-How long should you expect pain?
+How long should I expect pain?

 Is there any kind of follow-up therapy to this surgery?